realphongha/nvim-configs/README.md

 install.py --extended-plugins`

 # How to add new own plugins?
+Plugins are managed merely as submodules in this repo.
+A third-party package manager is not included in this project.
+I'm still using built-in Vim package manager instead.
 You can add new plugins as a submodule to install by:
 `git submodule add <plugin_git_repo_url> my_plugins/<plugin_name>` and
 specify the branch name for the submodule in `.gitmodules` (so it can be